e2xperimental/how-to-tech/_posts/add-usmobile-international.md

 ### On your Pixel 6

 2. Go to Settings > Network & Internet
-3. Click the plus (+) sign next to SIMS
+3. Tap the plus (+) sign next to SIMS
-4. On the "Connect to mobile network" screen, click "Download a SIM instead"
+4. On the "Connect to mobile network" screen, tap "Download a SIM instead"
-5. Click Next
+5. Tap Next
-6. On the "Confirm your network" screen, click "+ Use a different network"
+6. On the "Confirm your network" screen, tap "+ Use a different network"
 7. On the "Scan QR code from network" screen, take a picture of the QR code in your confirmation email.
 8. Select download
    (The plan is called "Connect")